- part-time study-programs for professionals taught in English

 The combination of ‘Lighting Design’ and ‘Design Management’ provides students with the creative and technical knowledge to manage lighting design projects as well as the economic and marketing aspects necessary to manage offices professionally.
 Students will understand market analysis tools and the strategic management approach.
 Design management also includes the vision of design as part of the customer value chain.

-The international Master's programme combines studying in your own time with seminar weeks organised once every semester in Wismar, Berlin and Bangkok.
+The international master's programme combines studying in your own time with seminar weeks organised once every semester in Wismar, Berlin and Bangkok.
 The seminar weeks are designed around lectures, presentations, workshops and excursion to lighting manufacturers and light installations.
 The medium of instruction is English, ensuring that the programme remains open to all those interested from around the world.

-Closing date for applications: 30 September 2018
+Closing date for application:

 Initiation session: November (online)